-After Years of Failed ‘School Choice,’ Philadelphia Gets Back Its Voice | OurFuture.org by People's Action
+After Years of Failed ‘Choice,’ Philadelphia Gets Its Schools Back | OurFuture.org by People's Action

 Teachers went four years without a contract and nearly five years without a raise.

 Students also increasingly felt the brunt of “no excuses” discipline policies in schools that employed harsh punishments for school discipline infractions, including out-of-school suspensions of even very young children.
-Student advocates such Ryan are making discipline reform an emphasis in the transition of leadership from the SRC to local control.
+Student advocates such Ryans are making discipline reform an emphasis in the transition of leadership from the SRC to local control.
 “We don’t want to see what the SRC did being done any more,” he tells me.

 A Community Regains Its Voice